Demi Rose’s Devilish Halloween Costume Leaves Little To The Imagination

 “You must be one of the most highly paid models!
 You dress up or dress down, and you look fabulous!” chimed in a fourth Instagram user.

 Demi appears to be a fan of dressing up for Halloween.
-Last week, she metaphorically drove fans wild by uploading a photo of herself in a sexy costume, that consisted of a blue, bejeweled bodysuit and a black devil horn headband.
-Demi flaunted her fabulous figure in the revealing ensemble.
-The post has been liked more than 350,000 times, since its upload.
+Last week, she metaphorically drove fans wild by uploading a photo of herself in a sexy costume that featured a blue, bejeweled bodysuit and a black devil horn headband, allowing her to flaunt her fabulous figure.
+The post has been liked more than 350,000 times since its upload.

 To see more of Demi, be sure to check out her Instagram account.